Boeing 787 Dreamliner

-The Boeing 787 Dreamliner is an American wide-body airliner developed and manufactured by Boeing Commercial Airplanes.
+The Boeing 787 Dreamliner, often shortened to Boeing 787, is an American wide-body airliner developed and manufactured by Boeing Commercial Airplanes.
 After dropping its unconventional Sonic Cruiser project, Boeing announced the conventional 7E7 on January 29, 2003, which focused largely on efficiency.
 The program was launched on April 26, 2004, with an order for 50 aircraft from All Nippon Airways (ANA), targeting a 2008 introduction.
 On July 8, 2007, a prototype 787 without major operating systems was rolled out; subsequently the aircraft experienced multiple delays, until its maiden flight on December 15, 2009.

-Type certification was received in August 2011, and the first 787-8 was delivered in September 2011 and entered commercial service on October 26, 2011, with ANA.
+Type certification was received in August 2011, and the first 787-8 was delivered in September 2011 and entered commercial service in October 2011, with ANA.

 At launch, Boeing targeted the 787 with 20% less fuel burn compared to aircraft like the Boeing 767.
 It could carry 200 to 300 passengers on point-to-point routes up to 8,500 nmi, a shift from hub-and-spoke travel.
 The twinjet is powered by General Electric GEnx or Rolls-Royce Trent 1000 high-bypass turbofans.
 It is the first airliner with an airframe primarily made of composite materials and makes greater use of electrical systems.
 Externally, it is recognizable by its four-window cockpit, raked wingtips, and noise-reducing chevrons on its engine nacelles.
 Development and production rely on subcontractors around the world more than for previous Boeing aircraft.
-Since March 2021 final assembly has been at the Boeing South Carolina factory; it was formerly in the Boeing Everett Factory in Washington State.
+Since March 2021, final assembly has been at the Boeing South Carolina factory; it was formerly in the Boeing Everett Factory in Washington state.

 The initial 186 ft 787-8 typically seats 248 passengers over a range of 7,305 nmi, with a 502,500 lb MTOW compared to 560,000 lb for later variants.
 The stretched 787-9, 206 ft long, can fly 7,565 nmi with 296 passengers; it entered service on August 7, 2014, with All Nippon Airways.
 The further stretched 787-10, 224 ft long, seating 336 over 6,330 nmi, entered service with Singapore Airlines on April 3, 2018.

 Early 787 operations encountered several problems caused mainly by its lithium-ion batteries, including fires onboard some aircraft.
 In January 2013, the US FAA grounded all 787s until it approved the revised battery design in April 2013.
 Significant quality control issues from 2019 onward caused a production slowdown and, from January 2021 until August 2022, an almost total cessation of deliveries.
 The first fatal crash and hull loss of the aircraft occurred on June 12, 2025, with Air India Flight 171.
 A preliminary report issued on July 12 by the Indian Aircraft Accident Investigation Bureau did not recommend any actions to Boeing, or 787 operators.
 Boeing has spent $32 billion on the program; estimates for the number of aircraft sales needed to break even vary between 1,300 and 2,000.

-As of October 2025, the 787 program has received 2,277 orders and made 1,229 deliveries.
+As of August 2026, the 787 program has received 2,466 orders and made 1,303 deliveries.